 *You are responsible for booking your own flights, the cost of the flights are NOT included in the fees we request for the volunteer program

 We recommend flying in to Guayaquil, as the airport often has more convenient connections, and is cheaper than flying in to Cuenca, which is technically closer.
 Quito is much further north, and we do not recommend flying in to Quito.

 Once you land, take a taxi to the bus terminal, and then get a bus to Gualaquiza.
 We will meet in Gualaquiza, either at the terminal or at the “El Paraíso” Hostel.
 The Hostel is a block away from the bus terminal.

 With all travel, we are happy to help out, but please get in touch earlier rather than last minute!

 Ecuador is relatively safe, by the standards of any impoverished country.
 The areas we visit, in particular, are quite safe.
 That said, basic common-sense and safety precautions should be maintained.
 We also do not recommend spending time in Guayaquil city or walking around there alone.

 We will be spending most of our time in and near the Runahurco rainforest.
 As it is relatively remote from a large human population, there are few health or disease concerns.
 However, as a wild part of nature, we do have to be aware of (not afraid of, just aware) the local wildlife.

-- In the region we work, yellow fever is not a concern, however we may visit areas that do have cases of yellow fever (the Yaupi region which is the lower Amazon).
-Consult your preferred health authority as to whether you would like to vaccinate or not.
+In the region we work, yellow fever is not a concern, however in some parts of Ecuador it is (Consult your preferred health authority as to whether you would like to vaccinate or not)